-A significant number of shares of Common Stock and shares of Common Stock issuable upon the conversation of the Series A Preferred Stock, none of which are being offered hereby, are "restricted securities" within the meaning of Rule 144 promulgated under the Securities Act and, commencing April 29, 1997, if held for at least one year (which a substantial portion, if not all, of the shares are), may be eligible for sale in the public market in reliance upon Rule 144 following the expiration of such period.
+A significant number of shares of Common Stock and shares of Common Stock issuable upon the conversation of the Series A Preferred Stock, none of which are being offered hereby, are "restricted securities" within the meaning of Rule 144 promulgated under the Securities Act and, if held for at least one year (which a substantial portion, if not all, of the shares are), may be eligible for sale in the public market in reliance upon Rule 144 following the expiration of such period.

-In general, under Rule 144, as in effect as of April 29, 1997, a person (or persons whose shares are aggregated), including a person who may be deemed to be an "affiliate" of the Company as that term is defined under the Securities Act, will be entitled to sell within any three-month period a number of shares beneficially owned for at least one year that does not exceed the greater of (i) one (1%) percent of the then outstanding shares of Common Stock, or (ii) the average weekly trading volume in the Common Stock during the four calendar weeks preceding such sale.
+In general, under Rule 144, a person (or persons whose shares are aggregated), including a person who may be deemed to be an "affiliate" of the Company as that term is defined under the Securities Act, will be entitled to sell within any three-month period a number of shares beneficially owned for at least one year that does not exceed the greater of (i) one (1%) percent of the then outstanding shares of Common Stock, or (ii) the average weekly trading volume in the Common Stock during the four calendar weeks preceding such sale.
 Sales under Rule 144 are also subject to certain requirements as to the manner of sale, notice and the availability of current public information about the Company.
-Moreover, commencing April 29, 1997, a person who is not deemed to have been an affiliate of the Company during the 90 days preceding a sale by such person, and who has beneficially owned shares of Common Stock for at least two years, may sell such shares without regard to the volume, manner of sale or notice requirements of Rule 144.
+Moreover, a person who is not deemed to have been an affiliate of the Company during the 90 days preceding a sale by such person, and who has beneficially owned shares of Common Stock for at least two years, may sell such shares without regard to the volume, manner of sale or notice requirements of Rule 144